AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal.md

 | **Éditeur** | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | x |
 | **Administrateur** | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |

+>[!NOTE]
+>
-* Les utilisateurs invités peuvent explorer des ressources, y accéder et en rechercher dans les dossiers et collections publics uniquement.
+>Les utilisateurs invités peuvent parcourir, accéder et rechercher des ressources dans des dossiers et collections publics uniquement.

 <!--
 &#42; Viewer users can access and download the public assets shared with them, and can add these assets to create their own collections.